jpamyotte85/PowerShell-Public/Get-FileNames/README.md

 #Get-FileNames

-Script and Function written to retrive all file names from top of specified directory.
+Script and Function written to recursively retrieve all file names from top of specified directory.